NannyML/nannyml/docs/tutorials/monitoring_performance/performance_estimation.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For simplicity the guide is based on a synthetic dataset where the monitored model predicts which type of credit card product new customers should be assigned to.
+Read more :ref:`here<dataset-synthetic-multiclass>`.

 .. code-block:: python